On the finiteness of the classifying space for the family of virtually cyclic subgroups: Properties of groups admitting a finite model for

 \begin{rem} If one replaces finite by finite type in the assumptions of the above proposition, then the conclusions still hold except one has to replace finite by finite type in (b). \end{rem}

 The following lemma is well-known to experts.

 \begin{lem} Let $G$ be a group.
 Then there is a model for $\uueg$ with finite $0$-skeleton if and only if $G$ has BVC. \end{lem}

 \Proof Suppose $X$ is a $G$-CW model for $\uueg$ with a finite $0$-skeleton.
 Let $\sigma_1,\sigma_2,\ldots, \sigma_n$ be a set of representatives for each orbit of $0$-cell.
 Let $V_1,V_2,\ldots,V_n$ be the corresponding virtually cyclic stabilizers.
 Since for every virtually cyclic subgroup $V$, the set of fixed points $X^V$ is non-empty, there exists some vertex of $X$ that is fixed by $V$.
 Since this vertex stabilizer is a conjugate to some $V_i$, the subgroup $V$ is subconjugate to $V_i$.
 Conversely, suppose $G$ has BVC, and let $V_1,V_2,\ldots,V_n$ be witnesses.
 We can construct a model for $\uueg$ with finite $0$-skeleton as follows.
 Consider the $G$-set $S:= \coprod_{i = 1}^n G/V_i$.
 The complete graph $\Delta(S)$ spanned by $S$ , i.e., the simplicial graph that contains an edge for every two elements in $\Delta(S)$, carries a cocompact simplicial $G$-action.
 The first barycentric subdivision $\bar{\Delta}(S)$ of $\Delta(S)$ is a $G$-CW-complex.
 Note that $\bar{\Delta}(S)$ is again cocompact.
 Moreover, $\bar{\Delta}(S)^H$ is nonempty when $H$ is virtually cyclic and empty otherwise.
-Now we can adding equivariant cells of dimension $\geq 1$ to $\bar{\Delta}(S)$ and make $\bar{\Delta}(S)^H$ contractible for all virtually cyclic subgroup by induction.
-Thus we get a model for $\uueg$ at the end with finite $0$-skeleton.
+Now we can add equivariant cells of dimension $\geq 1$ to $\bar{\Delta}(S)$ and make $\bar{\Delta}(S)^H$ contractible for all virtually cyclic subgroup by induction using \cite[Proposition 2.3]{Lu89}.
+This way we obtain a model for $\uueg$ with finite $0$-skeleton.

 The following structure theorem about virtually cyclic groups is well known, see for example \cite[Proposition 4]{JL} for a proof.

 \begin{lem} Let $G$ be a virtually cyclic group.
 Then $G$ contains a unique maximal normal finite subgroup $F$ such that one of the following holds